aws/aws-xray-sdk-node/packages/core/README.md

 ## AWS X-Ray

-The AWS X-Ray SDK (the SDK) automatically records information for incoming and outgoing requests and responses (via middleware).
+The AWS X-Ray SDK (the SDK) automatically records information for incoming and outgoing requests and responses.
 It also automatically records local data such as function calls, time, variables (via metadata and annotations), and Amazon EC2 instance data (via plugins).
-Currently, only Express applications are supported for automatic capturing.
-See the [aws-xray-sdk-express](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/express) package for additional information.
+Currently, [Express](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/express) and [Restify](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/restify) applications are supported for automatic capturing via middleware.
+AWS Lambda functions can also be instrumented.

 The SDK exposes the Segment and Subsegment objects so you can create your own capturing mechanisms, but a few are supplied.
 These keep the current subsegment up to date in automatic mode, or propagate the current subsegment in manual mode.

-`AWSXRay.captureFunc` - Takes a function that takes a single subsegment argument.
-This creates a new nested subsegment and exposes it.
-The segment closes automatically when the function finishes executing and returns the result if any.
-This does not correctly time functions with asynchronous calls.
-Instead, use captureAsyncFunc.

-`AWSXRay.captureAsyncFunc` - Takes an async function that takes a single subsegment argument and returns the promise by executing the function.
-This creates a new nested subsegment and exposes it.
-The segment must be closed using subsegment.close() the asynchronous function completes successfully.

-`AWSXRay.captureCallbackFunc` - Takes a function to be used as a callback.
-Useful for capturing callback information and directly associating it to the call that generated it.
-This creates a new nested subsegment and exposes it by appending it onto the arguments used to call the callback.
-For this reason, always call your captured callbacks with the full parameter list.
-The subsegment closes automatically when the function finishes executing.

 ## Setup